cbandera/apollo/README.md

 **Apollo** is my custom keyboard layout for the programmable ZSA Moonlander keyboard.
 It uses the DVORAK layout as a base for the letters while using custom layer keys for symbols.
 It's designed to be comfortable to type on for coding, gaming, and media creation.

-Check out the layout on ZSA's [online configurator](https://configure.zsa.io/moonlander/layouts/gdQQ7/latest/0).
+Check out the layout on ZSA's [online configurator](https://configure.zsa.io/moonlander/layouts/gdQQ7/latest/0). <- This layout is marked private so I can't acces it.
+Can you make it public?

 ## The Layout